Golden Jackal: Profile and Information

 The golden jackal (Canis aureus) is a well-known wolf-like canid found in Southwest Asia, Southeast Europe, regions of Southeast Asia, and South Asia.

-It is listed on the IUCN Red List as least concern, and this is due to its high density and widespread distribution in areas of optimum shelter and available food.
+It is listed on the IUCN Red List as the least concern, and this is due to its high density and widespread distribution in areas of optimum shelter and available food.

 The golden jackal is said to have an ancestor and is assumed to be the extinct Arno river dog that occurred in Mediterranean Europe 1.9 mya (million years ago).

-It is described to have the appearance of a small, jackal-like canine.
-In a shelter called Ksar Akil rock near Beirut, Lebanon, lays the oldest golden jackal fossil, which was said to be 7,600 years old.
+In a shelter called Ksar Akil Rock near Beirut, Lebanon, lays the oldest golden jackal fossil, which was said to be 7,600 years old.

 It is a very social animal, and the basic social unit consists of any young offspring and a breeding pair.
-It is adaptable, with the ability to exploit different sources of food ranging from insects and fruits to small ungulates.

 They will attack domestic fowls and mammals up to the size of water buffalo calves.
-The golden jackal’s competitors are the wolf, red fox, wildcat, jungle cat, in Central Asia the Asiatic wildcat, and in the Caucasus, the raccoon.

 Evolution

-During the Early Pleistocene around 1.9 mya (million years ago), there was a species of canine (although now extinct) called the Arno river dog (Canis arnensis), and it was native to Mediterranean Europe.
+During the Early Pleistocene, around 1.9 mya (million years ago), there was a species of canine (although now extinct) called the Arno river dog (Canis arnensis), and it was native to Mediterranean Europe.

 It is assumed to have the appearance of a small jackal-like dog and is believed to be the ancestor of modern jackals.

 The oldest recorded golden jackal fossil was found at the Ksar Akil rock shelter located 6.2 mi (10 km) northeast of Beirut, Lebanon.
-The oldest fossils found in Europe are from Kitsos and Delph in Greece and are dated 7,000 to 6,500 years ago.

-Scientific classification
+Scientific Classification

 KingdomAnimalia